1948 Palestine war: Armistice lines

 In 1949, Israel signed separate armistices with Egypt on 24 February, Lebanon on 23 March, Transjordan on 3 April, and Syria on 20 July.
 The armistice lines saw Israel holding about 78% of Mandatory Palestine (as it stood after the independence of Transjordan in 1946), 22% more than the UN Partition Plan had allocated.
 These ceasefire lines were known afterwards as the "Green Line".
 The Gaza Strip and the West Bank were occupied by Egypt and Transjordan, respectively.
 The United Nations Truce Supervision Organization and Mixed Armistice Commissions were set up to monitor ceasefires, supervise the armistice agreements, to prevent isolated incidents from escalating, and assist other UN peacekeeping operations in the region.

 Casualties

-Israel lost 6,373 of its people, about 1% of its population in the war.
+Israel lost 6,373 people, about 1% of its population, in the war.
 About 4,000 were soldiers and the rest were civilians.
 The exact number of Arab losses is unknown but is estimated at between 4,000 for Egypt (2,000), Jordan and Syria (1,000 each) and 15,000.